Ulrich von Liechtenstein: Frauenbuch

 Frauenbuch was a dialogue set in 1240, published in 1257, lamenting the decay of chivalric courtship.

-Popular culture
+In popular culture

-The protagonist of the 2001 film A Knight's Tale, played by Heath Ledger, assumes the title Ulrich von Liechtenstein when he poses as a knight, though his true name is actually William Thatcher.
+The protagonist of the 2001 film A Knight's Tale, played by Heath Ledger, assumes the name Ulrich von Liechtenstein when he poses as a knight, though his true name is actually William Thatcher.
 However, the character claims to come from Gelderland, which was not in Styria but rather in the Low Countries.